Posted by EJ Brown

 We’ll talk about some of your other options in a moment, but since Thumbtack is one of the most popular platforms, here are a few tips for making it work for your business:

 Get noticed by replying to clients ASAP:

-When it comes to standing out on websites like Thumbtack, timing is everything.
+When it comes to standing out on apps and websites like Thumbtack, timing is everything.
 If you take too long to respond, it won’t matter if you’re the best person for the job – because someone else will have beat you to the punch.
 So, make sure you receive emails from Thumbtack on your phone and reply to promising leads as quickly as possible.

 Save time pre-written messages:

 When you’re already multitasking all day long, responding to every incoming Thumbtack request can seem like an extra burden.
 Fortunately, you can write and save prepared replies, so you have always a response ready to go.
 Craft a friendly, professional message that you can send out when you get a notification from a potential customer.